graphql/graphql-scalars/README.md

 You may use a `-v<version>` suffix to indicate new versions, but this is not a requirement.

+## The `graphql` namespace

+The `graphql` namespace contains specifications that have been approved by the GraphQL TSC.
+While not part of the official GraphQL specification, these specifications are regarded as authoritative and are recommended for interoperability.

+Anyone may submit a specification for inclusion in the `graphql` namespace by opening a pull request and adding the item to a primary GraphQL working group agenda.

+The pull request is merged when it gets 5 TSC approvals and has addressed all requests for changes, but no sooner than the following primary working group.

 ## Licensing

 Specifications contributed to the GraphQL Scalars repository are part of the